mui/material-ui/test/README.md

 testUrl: process.env.DOCKER_TEST_URL || 'http://10.200.10.1:3090',
 ```

-#### Update the baseline

-You can update the baseline images by running the following command:
-`npm run test:regressions -- --record`

 ## Writing Tests

 For all unit tests, please use the [shallow renderer](https://github.com/airbnb/enzyme/blob/master/docs/api/shallow.md) from `enzyme` unless the Component being tested requires a DOM.
 [Here's](https://github.com/callemall/material-ui/blob/master/src/Avatar/Avatar.spec.js) a small shallow rendered test to get you started.